q0952/q0952/README.md

 - 🌱 I’m currently learning python, javascript
 - 💞️ I’m looking to collaborate on everything
 - 📫 Reach me by this mail: fennixy@gmail.com
+- Please Read my Milestone repo and give me some feedback, if you got any interest about working together, tell me!

 <!---
 q0952/q0952 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.